allgreed/kasprowicz.pro/content/now.md

 ## Addendum: on what I'm actually doing now

 I've realised I omitted that bit initially.
 I think I'm roughly going through the same motions as previously.
 Except I wouldn't necessarily call it a job search - yes, I look for opportunities to trade skills for money, but there's an entrepreneurial vibe to it.
-I'm completing personal tasks, except now I see tangential progress.
+I'm completing personal tasks, except now I see tangible progress.
 I entertain the idea of building something, conducting some research.
 Right now?
 I'm performing a balancing act in the electric circus of life.

 ## Call to action!
 Please do contact me if you: